-The Parma Police Department, through Public Information Officer, Detective Sergeant Kevin Riley, will periodically post news releases to the media and the public.
-Frequently photographs and information may be posted with the purpose of eliciting the help of the general public in identifying suspects, developing information for criminal cases and locating missing persons.
-Occasionally, public service announcements may be made related to safety issues.
+The Parma Police Department, through Public Information Officer, Detective Lieutenant Kevin Riley, will periodically post news releases to the media and the public.
+In certain circumstances, photographs and information may be posted with the purpose of eliciting the help of the general public in identifying suspects, developing information for criminal cases and locating missing persons.
+Occasionally, public service announcements concerning public safety issues may be made.

-Watch a new video about the Citizens Police Academy.
+Watch a video about the Citizens Police Academy.

 Produced by Parma Area Community Television.